 Breastfed baby’s poop smells “sweeter” than a formula-fed baby’s poop.
 But both are somewhat grainy and loose with little milk-fat curds.
 Think, cottage cheese.
 Actually, no. Don’t think that.

-Green Baby Poop and Life After Solids
+Yellow Green Baby Poop And Life After Solids

 Once you’ve started giving the kid mashed banana, apples, cheerios, and the like, their poop will change accordingly.
 The biggest difference will be in color of poop, as their crapola takes on a hue more familiar to what you’re used to.
 Finally, your baby’s poop will be brown.